We all know of William Shakespeare’s famous quote from Hamlet, where a Danish noble laments:

 The idea being whether is it better to live or to die!

 But how many are aware of the famous or infamous quote used or implied by the Italian noble actor, Sylvester Stallone, in every one of his movies and also the off Broadway South Philly stage production of ‘Made-Man’ Hamaletti!

 To Be, or “Say Whaat!?
 And,Whaat’s it too you!?
 Anyhooow!?

-A surprising or astonishing statement to be repeated, or simply to show his surprise at making such a dumb statement.
+A surprising or astonishing statement to be repeated, or simply to show his surprise at making such a profound or profane statement.
 To accurately model the timbre of the phrase, he omits a low pitch mumble throughout the whole phrase in addition to stretching the “what” as long as deemed necessary by the sly ‘Sly!
 Say like Whaaaat?!!

-The idea, again, being whether Sylvester should live on as a serious actor or hopefully die!
+The idea, again, being whether Sylvester should live on as a serious actor or hopefully diet!

 We all love Sly Stallone anyhooow!!!